 Abstract: I argue that anger helps us possess reasons to intervene against others.
 This is because fitting anger disposes us to intervene against others in light of reasons to do so.
 I propose that anger is a presentation of reasons that seems to rationalize such interventions, in much the same way that perceptual experience is a presentation of reasons that seems to rationalize our judgments about our environment.
 In this way, anger can help us possess reasons that make specific actions rational to perform.
 Moreover, the significance of anger to practical rationality informs how we should regulate anger, especially the anger of others.
 Along these lines, I argue that it is wrong to prevent anger to the extent that this prevents someone’s possession of reasons to intervene, and it is right to provoke anger to the extent that this enables someone’s possession of reasons to intervene.

-Mind Design, AI Epistemology, and Outsourcing (Lead author with Susan Schneider and Garrett Mindt)
+Mind Design, AI Epistemology, and Outsourcing (With Susan Schneider and Garrett Mindt.)

 There Are No Irrational Emotions